Brunozhon/guides/index.md

   color: #000000;
 }
 ```
-3. Click commit changes and add `<link rel="stylesheet" href="style.css" />` to the head element.
+c.
+Click commit changes and add `<link rel="stylesheet" href="style.css" />` to the head element.
 It should look like:
 ```html
 <html>
   <head>